 Skole’s good fortune followed him to Omaha as he had the game-winning hit in the 12th inning to defeat Cal State Fullerton in The Citadel’s second-round victory.
 Skole ranked at or near the top in numerous all-time statistical categories when his career ended.
 During his football career, Skole started in 35 consecutive games and helped guide The Citadel twice to the NCAA I-AA national playoffs.
 In 1990, Skole led the Southern Conference in interceptions and in his senior year was selected Team Captain by his teammates.

 Coach Skole enjoys reading, running, golf and spending time with his family.
-He and his wife Jody have been married for fifteen years and recently completed the Atlanta Marathon together.
-They along with their three boys, Tilo (14) Jack (11) and Gehrig (6) reside in Johnson City.
+He and his wife Jody have been married for 17 years and recently completed the Atlanta Marathon together.
+They along with their three boys, Tilo (17) Jack (13) and Gehrig (9) reside in Johnson City.